How Envolta Cloud Accounting is building their ultimate tech stack

 To help him identify and choose the systems amongst an ever-evolving ecosystem, David focused on apps that integrated with one another.

 “Direct integrations make our job a lot easier,” he says.
-“When I realized Karbon integrated with Practice Ignition and TSheets, I investigated and very quickly decided to implement these apps.”
+“When I realized Karbon integrated with Ignition and TSheets, I investigated and very quickly decided to implement these apps.”

-Today, Envolta operates on a finely-tuned stack of apps chosen to each solve a specific purpose, including Hubdoc, Plooto, WagePoint, Practice Ignition, TSheets, QuickBooks Online and Karbon.
+Today, Envolta operates on a finely-tuned stack of apps chosen to each solve a specific purpose, including Hubdoc, Plooto, WagePoint, Ignition, TSheets, QuickBooks Online and Karbon.

 David has also made use of Karbon’s Zapier connection to synchronize their data across as many systems as possible.
 One example of this has been Pipedrive, which they use in their sales process.